GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ### Software
 Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

 - A minimum of three (3) servers or VMs: two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX).

+- A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
+For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
+So if idp1 fails, you won't be able to use Gluu Server effectively.

-For the purpose of this tutorial, the server configurations are as follows:
+- For the purpose of this tutorial, the server configurations are as follows:

 ```
 45.55.232.15    loadbalancer.example.org (NGINX server)